Churchill magazine

 If you need a tradesperson in a hurry and can only do checks over the phone, don't forget to ask:

-If they will have spare parts and materials in their van.
+• If they have spare parts and materials in their van.
 If not, will you be charged for extra time and materials if they have to go and buy the missing items?